On This Page

 “Aging With Grace” | Semester-Long Virtual Program

-“Aging With Grace” meets virtually twice a month, via Zoom.
-Open to retirees of all faiths, the course uses prayer, assigned readings and personal reflection to guide participants through an exploration of the spiritual dynamics of growing older – All are welcome!
+“Aging With Grace” meets every Wednesday, virtually via Zoom.
+Open to retirees of all faiths, the course uses prayer, assigned readings and personal reflection to guide participants through an exploration of the spiritual dynamics of growing older.
+All are welcome!

 Murphy Center for Ignatian Spirituality